California Psalms

 22 Or the roof and walls soak up generous rains

-from goodly celestial beings not saving water and deaf to my dissent.
+from goodly celestial beings not skimping on water and deaf to my dissent.

 23 The strength of heavenly truth